THE RIGHT KIND OF FAITH – James 2:14-26

 I. INTRODUCTION:

 Christians meet together for worship and fellowship on Sunday morning because of the resurrection of Jesus Christ from the dead.
 The Lord Jesus Christ rose from the dead on the first day of the week, and Christians have been worshiping on Sunday ever since.
 Throughout the centuries men have tried to honor their heroes by erecting lavish monuments.
-The massive pyramids of Egypt were built as resting places for the Egyptian Pharaohs; the glistening Taj Mahal in India is the tomb of an Indian emperor and his favorite wife.
-Lenin’s tomb in Russia’s Red Square is where the body of the Marxist leader is preserved by some mysterious process, and the burial vault at Mt.
+The massive pyramids of Egypt were built as resting places for the Egyptian Pharoahs; the glistening Taj Mahal in India is the tomb of an Indian emperor and his favorite wife.
+Lenin’s tomb in Russia’s Red Square is where the body of the Marxist leader is preserved by some mysterious process; and the burial vault at Mt.
 Vernon is the site of George Washington’s’ body.
 Jesus’ simple grave can’t compare with these costly burial places.
 But the tomb of Jesus excels all of these in the most important respect.
 It’s empty!
 He is not there!
 At the heart of the Christian faith is the claim that Jesus Christ, on the third day after His death on the cross, rose from the dead and is alive forevermore.
 No other world religion has dared to make such a claim about its leader.

 I. MARY AT THE TOMB (verses 1-2)

 Let’s look at what happened in John’s Gospel on the third day after Jesus’ death on the cross.
 In Verse l, Mary Magdalene comes to the tomb very early on the first day of the week.
 Luke’s Gospel tells us that Mary was bringing spices to prepare His body for burial.
 She must not have known that Joseph of Arimathea and Nicodemus had already done so.
 Why did Mary wait until the third day after Jesus’ burial?
-The Jewish traditions taught that the soul hovered over the body of a dead person until the third day when it finally left.
+The Jewish traditions taught that the soul hovered over the body of a dead person until the third day, when it finally left.
 Friends and family were often in the habit of going to the grave up to the third day, when corruption was supposed to begin, in order to make sure that the person was really dead.
 The first thing Mary sees is the stone that had been rolled away from the tomb.
 The stone was a large disc-shaped stone that had been rolled down against the entrance to the tomb.
 It would have taken many men to move such a heavy stone away from that tomb.
 Mary must have been in a state of shock as she ran to tell Peter and John what she had seen.
 She tells them in verse 2 that “they have taken away the Lord out of the tomb, and we don’t know where they have laid Him”.
 Notice that Mary says, “WE do not know”.
-Luke tells us in his Gospel that Mary was accompanied by Joanna and Mary the mother of James, as well as other women when she went to the tomb.
+Luke tells us in his Gospel that Mary was accompanied by Joanna and Mary the mother of James, as well as other women, when she went to the tomb.

 II.
 PETER AND JOHN (vs. 3-10)

-After listening to Mary’s words, Peter and John have a foot race to the tomb in verses 3 and 4, and John wins.
-It’s interesting to see the differences between these two men.
+After listening to Mary words, Peter and John have a foot race to the tomb in verses 3 and 4, and John wins.
+It’s interesting to see the differences in these two men.
 Verse 5 says that John looks inside the tomb, sees the linen wrappings, but does not go in.
-Peter, however, is bolder.
+Peter, however, is more bold.
 He goes into the tomb, sees the linen wrappings lying there, and also sees the face-cloth rolled up in another place.
-In verse 8, John also enters the tomb, sees the linen wrappings, and believes.
+In verse 8, John also enters the tomb, sees the linen wrappings and believes.
 What did John believe and why did he believe it?
 John believed Jesus’ promise that He would rise from the dead, and he believed when he saw the linen wrappings.
 The wrappings were strips of linen cloth.
 The spices placed between the wrappings were like glue, and they held the strips of cloth together.
 It was like a cocoon around Jesus’ body from His shoulders to His feet.
 Jesus’ glorified body somehow passed through those wrappings, leaving them flattened but still wound together.
 A little boy once said sadly to his mother.
 “I’m so disappointed!
 You told me that something beautiful would come out of that brown thing I picked up the other day, but when I just now looked at it, I found a hole in it and only an empty skin was left!”
 The mother said, “My child, you have looked in the wrong place for what I have promised.
 Come with me.”
 The mother took the boy back into the other room, and there, not too far from the empty cocoon, was a beautiful butterfly.
 It had perched on the window sill so that it could dry its wings in the warmth of the noonday sun.
 Jesus’ disciples did not understand that Jesus must rise from the dead in fulfillment of Scripture, so verse 10 says that they went away to their own homes, to go back to their old way of life.
 In much the same way these friends and followers of Jesus looked in the wrong place when they looked for the Savior.

 III.
 MARY AND THE ANGELS (verses 11-14)

-In verse 11 we find Mary Magdalene remaining at the tomb weeping, and then, when she looked inside the tomb again, she saw two angels sitting one at the head and one at the feet of Jesus’ empty wrappings.
+In verse 11 we find Mary Magdalene remaining at the tomb weeping, and then when looked inside the tomb again, she saw two angels sitting one at the head and one at the feet of Jesus’ empty wrappings.
 However, Mary did not realize that they were angels.
 In verse 13 they ask her, “woman, why are you weeping”, and Mary gives her reason.
 She says, “They have taken away my Lord, and I don’t know where they have laid Him.”
 Mark’s Gospel tells us that the angel on the right tells Mary: “You seek Jesus of Nazareth, who was crucified; He is risen; He is not here.”

 IV.
 MARY AND JESUS (verses 15-18)

 You can imagine Mary’s confusion in verse 15 when she turns around and Jesus is standing there.
 But Mary didn’t recognize Jesus, nor did anyone recognize Him.
+He was changed.
 He now had a glorified body and His physical appearance was changed.
 Jesus asks her basically the same question that the angel asked her.
 Mary didn’t recognize Him until verse 16 when Jesus said her name.
 Then she recognized His voice and the way He always said her name.
 She calls Him “Rabboni”, which means Teacher.
 Jesus is not chiding Mary in verse 17 when He says to her, “Stop clinging to me . . . “.
 He is actually gently letting her know that the time is short and there is much to be done.
 Then, in Matthew’s Gospel, Jesus gives her a commission when He says, “Do not be afraid; go and take word to My brethren to leave for Galilee, and there they shall see Me.”
 Mary does so in verse 18.